dasch-swiss/dsp-meta-svc/docs/services/metadata/datamodel.md

 {
   "__type": "Address",
   "street": "Petersgraben 1",
-  "additional": "Postfach",  // Can be c/o, post box or similar; is assumed to be the second address line. (optional) "postalCode": "4000",
+  "additional": "Postfach",  // Can be c/o, post box or similar; is assumed to be the second address line (optional) "postalCode": "4000",
   "locality": "Basel",
   "canton": "Basel-Stadt", // Organizational district like canton, state, etc. (optional)